cecula-vereafy/nodejs-library/README.md

  * Install request
  * Replace the vereafy.apiKey with your api key inside the string
  * Require this file in your project file
- * Call any of the function you want to use in your file and put in the parameters and a callabck function
+ * Call any of the function you want to use in your file and put in the parameters and a callback function
  * The parameters are passed as dataObj and are inputed in a JSON format /({"mobile":"23470xxxxxx"})/

 ## Initialization